-This Article is supplemented by the established in the BEREC NN GUIDELINES 201628, that states as follows:
+This Article is supplemented by the established in the BEREC NN GUIDELINES 2016, which has not been modified in 2020, and that states as follows:

 - Guideline §25.
 Defines "terminal equipment" (related to Guideline 2008/63/EC) as the equipment directly or indirectly connected to the interface of a public telecommunication network.
 The right to choose therefore covers equipment which connects to the interfaces of the public telecommunication network.
-The right to choose includes, thus, any equipment connected to these interfaces (these last also defined in Article 2 of the Frame Directive of electronic communications (Directive 2002/21/CE) - La Guideline §26 affirms that, when assessing if the right to choose of the user is damage, it should assess whether an ISP provides equipment for its subscribers and restricts the end-users' ability to replace that equipment with their own equipment (i.e. whether it provides "obligatory equipment") - Finally, Guideline §27 advices that NRAs should consider whether there is an objective technological reason for the obligatory equipment to be considered as part of the ISP network.
+The right to choose includes, thus, any equipment connected to these interfaces (these last also defined in Article 2 of the Frame Directive of electronic communications (Directive 2002/21/CE) - Guideline §26 affirms that, when assessing if the right to choose of the user is damage, it should assess whether an ISP provides equipment for its subscribers and restricts the endusers' ability to replace that equipment with their own equipment (i.e. whether it provides "obligatory equipment") - Finally, Guideline §27 advices that NRAs should consider whether there is an objective technological reason for the obligatory equipment to be considered as part of the ISP network.
 If there is not, the right to choose of the user would be damaged and the practice would be against the regulation.